Back to journal

 Why this size makes sense for tribes specifically

-Mid-size tribes are often in a budget gap that doesn't fit either end of the consulting market:
+Mid-size tribes are often caught in a budget gap that doesn’t fit either end of the consulting world:

-- Too small for the major management consulting firms (whose minimum engagement is often $250K+)
+• Too small for the big consulting firms (whose smallest projects often start at $250,000)

-- Too unique for off-the-shelf SaaS (which assumes a corporate org chart your governance doesn't have)
+• Too unique for off-the-shelf software (which assumes a corporate structure your tribal governance doesn’t have)

-- Too cautious — appropriately — to spend a year designing the perfect system before shipping anything
+• Reasonably careful — you don’t want to spend a year planning the perfect system before anything actually works

-A $5K, four-week engagement fits inside most tribal council budget thresholds without requiring a lengthy procurement process.
+A $5,000, four-week project fits inside most tribal council budgets without a long approval process.
 It produces something visible quickly, which makes the next conversation easier.
-And it doesn't lock you into a long-term vendor relationship before you know whether the work is good.
+And it doesn’t lock you into a long-term relationship before you know whether the work is any good.

-- Tribal organizations we've worked with have used this small-engagement pattern to build: weekly grants-deadline trackers, monthly board reports auto-pulled from program data, automated thank-you-letter drafting for donors and partners.
+• Other organizations have used this small-project approach to build: weekly grants-deadline trackers, monthly board reports pulled from their own program information, automated drafts of thank-you letters to donors and partners.

 The practical first step